flabbergast/libopencm3-ex/README.md

 The board presents itself as a serial port (CDC).
 It echoes back what it receives; toggling the LED after each received packet.
 Pressing the `PA1` button will print `hello, world` over this port.

+### usb_dfu

+L052 only.
+This is the DFU bootloader that I use on the bat boards with L052.
+More info about it on [the bat board] main page.

 ## General setup notes